ryehlmarshmallow/Bin-Packing-Lower-and-Upper-Bound-Constraints/README.md

 ## Acknowledgements

-- Deepest gratitude to advisor Prof. Dung Q. Pham for guidance and support throughout the project.
+- Deepest gratitude to advisor Dr. Dung Q. Pham for guidance and support throughout the project.
 - Appreciation to Minh T. Dinh, Khoi H. Nguyen, and Hieu T. Pham for their contributions and collaboration.
 - Thanks to the open-source community for providing libraries and tools that made this project possible.